WilliamLoy/rackspace-how-to-new/content/exchange/microsoft-exchange-storage-maintenance-and-best-practices.md

     <!--add screen shot file HEXstorageCPSC3.png-->

+7. Click **Save**

 Note: Allow at least 15 minutes for the storage quota to be increased.

+Warning: Most [mail clients](/how-to/cloud-office-support-terminology/#cloud-office-terminology) have maximum storage limits.
+For example, Outlook 2016 only allows up to 50GB of mail storage.
+If your Exchange mailbox size exceeds your mail client limit you will experience mail synchronization issues with your [mail client](/how-to/cloud-office-support-terminology/#cloud-office-terminology).

 It is important to check  the **Usage** of mailboxes to determine which users are nearing capacity.
 Below are recommendations for users nearing their storage capacity.